Sports Equipment Cafe Business Plan

 We predict advertising costs and consulting costs will increase in the next three years.
 This will give The Boulder Stop a strong profit-to-sales ratio by the year 2000.
 Normally, a start-up concern will operate with negative profits through the first two years.
 We will avoid that kind of operating loss by understanding our competitors, target markets, industry direction, and products.

-READ MORE Construction Inspection Business Plan Example
+READ MORE Solar Water Heater Distributor Business Plan Example

 Note that we predict we will exceed our gross margin objective by the year 2000.